-Palmer resident Kelley Turney is a local antique dealer and collector, known as "The Alaska Picker", and from time to time acquires historical photos of the area.
-He has kindly agreed to make many of those images available to the Museum for our collections and to share with the public.
+Palmer resident Kelley Turney was a local antique dealer and collector, known as "The Alaska Picker", and from time to time acquired historical photos of the area.
+He kindly agreed to make many of those images available to the Museum for our collections and to share with the public.

 Bar 1